Instance-JS/Instance/docs/proofs/Spacetime.md

 **Axiom (AR - Axiom of Regularity):**
 *Whenever a physical theory predicts a mathematical infinity or measure-zero probability, this constitutes proof that the model has exceeded its domain of validity and must be replaced by a more complete theory.*

+This is because:
+- Physical and Cosmological infinities are a misidentification of a classical computer science problem: the failure to maintain Semantic Self-Consistency (SSC) within N-dimensional logical sets.
+- Any 4D object whose Information Probability (Logic) density (encoded onto mass AS its mass) exceeds the physical limit imposed by the Planck Length is Logically Impossible within a strictly 4D Spacetime.
+Such a state indicates that its required 5D Probability density has collapsed into the (6D) UNDEFINED (C6D), as is evident in phenomena like Black Hole Singularities and 4D-Flat Spacetime.

 This axiom transforms our approach to infinities from problem-solving to model-correction.
 We do not ask "how can we solve these infinities?" but rather "what is the infinity telling us about reality's true structure?"